trasherdk/queue/README.md

 ### queue.length

-  Amount of items in the queue.
+  Amount of items in the queue (note that this can be negative if `pop` has been called more times than `push`).